josh-127/Iodine/docs/language.md

 Classes may contain function definitions.
 A class can extend another class, or multiple interfaces seperated by a comma

 ##### 2.2.2 Interface Declaration
-Interfaces in Iodine are defined using the ```interface``` keyword.
+Interfaces in Iodine are defined using the ```contract``` keyword.
 The syntax for declaring a interface is
 ```
-interface IMyInterface {
+contract IMyInterface {
     func aFunction ();
 }
 ```